dianakorka/Data-Science-in-R/Report_1/Project_report1.md

 ## Part 4

-Create a more complex scatterplot, showing how prices evolve with living space of the flat by postcode and by floor.
-You can use colors and/or facets to make the categories visible.
+I create a more complex scatterplot, showing how prices evolve with living space of the flat by postcode and by floor.
+Colors and/or facets make the categories visible.

 ``` r
 data %>%